mattdesl/canvas-sketch-util/docs/penplot.md

 - `strokeStyle` (defaults to `'black'`) the color of the strokes
 - `precision` (defaults to 5) the decimal precision for floating point numbers as they are converted to strings
 - `fillStyle` (defaults to `'none'`) the fill style of SVG path elements
+- `curveResolution` (defaults to a reasonable smoothness) the resolution when converting SVG paths into discrete arcs, see [pathsToPolylines](#pathsToPolylines) for details

 Returns a string of the SVG file.